WordPress & Online Marketing Training // [email protected]

-In the past year or two a new breed of web hosts has emerged that focus specifically on hosting WordPress web sites.
-Some of the key players are WP Engine, ZippyKid, Synthesis and Page.ly.
-These web hosts tend to be a little more expensive that the typical shared web hosting plans you can get through companies like Bluehost, Hostgator, Hostmonster etc. Whereas a Bluehost will cost you around $6/month, premium WordPress hosting starts around $25/month.
+In the past few years a new breed of web hosts has emerged that focus specifically on hosting WordPress web sites.
+Some of the key players are WP Engine, FlyWheel, Pressable, Kinsta and Page.ly.
+These web hosts tend to be a little more expensive that the typical shared web hosting plans you can get through companies like Bluehost, Hostgator, Siteground etc. Whereas a Bluehost plan will cost you around $6/month, premium WordPress hosting starts around $25/month.
 If you’re used to shared webhosting and nothing has ever gone wrong for you, the price of a premium host seems a little steep, and indeed I was a little skeptical in the beginning too.
 I had never experienced firsthand any major problems with my current webhosts – no hacked sites or any outrageous downtime.
 So I really didn’t have much motivation to move to a premium host.
 But after I had the opportunity to try WP Engine’s service I quickly became a convert for many reasons, including the fact that my site ran significantly faster and the support was excellent.
 So these days, for my business clients, I always recommend a premium WordPress host and my host of choice is WP Engine.

 Full disclosure – I am an affiliate of WP Engine and if you click the links in this post and sign up with them, that will result in me receiving a little extra cupcake money.
 If you want top notch hosting but are philosophically opposed to me eating more cupcakes you can certainly sign up without using my link and get the same exact price and service.

 The reason I am an affiliate is because I use WP Engine every day (this site runs on WP Engine), as do several of my clients, and I love it.
 I recommend it to all my clients running an actual business on WordPress.
-I have also heard good things about ZippyKid, but I don’t have much experience with them firsthand.
 As with any decision you make for your business, do your research to pick the right solution for your situation.

 So what I really want to address here is why I think premium WordPress hosting is worth even considering.
 Why pay $25/month when you can pay $5/month, right?